sethdeckard/dotfiles/README.md

 ### Assumptions

 1. Assumes `~/projects/` for root project directory (used in `GO_PATH`, etc.), not configurable but could be made to be so.

+### TODO

+1. Automate install of latest stable python via pyenv and install my default packages via pip (glances, powerline, etc).
+2. Dynamically generate section of tmux.conf that references powerline path based on above (can't seem to use ENV in tmux.conf).

 #### License